kim-tor/mind-link/README.md

 * [License](#License)

 ## Description
-An web application that allows you to connect and find support
+An web application that allows you to connect and find support and find resources for mental health

 ## Installation